KarlTaht/programming-scala/README.md

-# programming-scala
+#Programming-Scala
-Learning how to code Scala
+Learning how to code Scala.
+My test programs and notes.

+## Resources

+To do.